sfaleron/LeastSqs/README.rst

   set_backend('NumPy')

 The backend can be (re)set as often as desired.
-Note that the ``leastsqs()`` binding does not change; calls to existing references will observe a successful change. ``ImportError`` is raised if the backend is not available.
+Note that the ``leastsqs()`` binding does not change; calls to existing references will observe a successful change.

 ----